Sex-determination system

-A sex-determination system is a biological system that determines the development of sexual characteristics in an organism.
-Most organisms that create their offspring using sexual reproduction have two sexes.
+A sex-determination system is a biological system that determines the development of the organism's sex.
+Most organisms that create their offspring using sexual reproduction have two common sexes, males and females, and in other species there are hermaphrodites, organisms that can function reproductively as either female or male, or both.

-In some species there are hermaphrodites.
-There are also some species that are only one sex due to parthenogenesis, the act of a female reproducing without fertilization.
+There are also some species in which only one sex is present, temporarily or permanently.
+This can be due to parthenogenesis, the act of a female reproducing without fertilization, mostly seen in plant species.
+In some plants or algae the gametophyte stage may reproduce itself, thus producing more individuals of the same sex as the parent.

 In some species, sex determination is genetic: males and females have different alleles or even different genes that specify their sexual morphology.
 In animals this is often accompanied by chromosomal differences, generally through combinations of XY, ZW, XO, ZO chromosomes, or haplodiploidy.
 The sexual differentiation is generally triggered by a main gene (a "sex locus"), with a multitude of other genes following in a domino effect.

-In other cases, sex of a fetus is determined by environmental variables (such as temperature).
+In other cases, the sex of a fetus is determined by environmental variables (such as temperature).
 The details of some sex-determination systems are not yet fully understood.
-Hopes for future fetal biological system analysis include complete-reproduction-system initialized signals that can be measured during pregnancies to more accurately determine whether a determined sex of a fetus is male, or female.
-Such analysis of biological systems could also signal whether the fetus is hermaphrodite, which includes total or partial of both male and female reproduction organs.